COSC1107-CT/pytomata-marker/README.md

 > [!WARNING]
 > The `incorrect_penalty` value must fall between 0 and 1, inclusive.

-This denotes the percentage deduction from the `question_value` when the student's submission is incorrect.
+This denotes the percentage deduction from the `question_value` when the student’s submission is incorrect.
 The default `incorrect_penalty` is 1, indicating a 100% deduction; the example above specifies an 80% deduction.

 Refer to the [library function catalogue](#library-function-catalogue) for an overview of available functions.